KamalGalrani/hub/README.md

 ####Example
 YodaQA runs on ``http://localhost:4567/``.
 To run HUB on port 4568 (it must differ from yodaQA's port), run in it's root directory ``gradlew build`` and ``gradlew run -PexecArgs="4568 http://localhost:4567/"``.
 To connect YodaQA-client to HUB add ``?e=http://localhost:4568/`` to the end of url.

-##Dialogue API
+##Dialog API
-Dialogue API expands YodaQA's API https://github.com/brmson/yodaqa/blob/master/doc/REST-API.md.
+Dialog API expands YodaQA's API https://github.com/brmson/yodaqa/blob/master/doc/REST-API.md.
 Hub gets request from web client and sends it further to YodaQA with minor changes.
 The list of changes follows.

 ####Artificial concepts